 Is wine the first thing that enters your head when you think of a weekend in Napa Valley?
-Well, there’s good reason for that.
-Ever since the 1976 blind wine tasting event in France (portrayed in the film Bottleshock) the Napa Valley has blossomed into one of the top destinations in the world for wine lovers.
+Well, there’s a good reason for that.
+Ever since the 1976 blind wine tasting event in France (portrayed in the film Bottleshock), the Napa Valley has blossomed into one of the top destinations in the world for wine lovers.

 While it is undoubtedly true that wine tasting is a top reason for most people to visit the Napa Valley it is by no means the only reason.
 This beautiful piece of California is also home to top notch cuisine, an abundance of art galleries, live music and theater, opportunities to get out into nature and even adventure activities.